The Tree House is a Safe Haven for Children, Teens and Families Who Have Lost Loved Ones

 Intake & registration are required before attending a Tree House.

-For further information, please register online or call our office at 914.787.6158, ext.
-1317 and a staff member will take some basic information about your family and the person who died.
+For further information, please request information online or call our office at 914.787.6158 and a staff member will take some basic information about your family and the person who died.

 An appointment will then be made for your family to meet with a Tree House coordinator where questions can be asked and we can offer more information about what happens at each Tree House session.
 Much of what we do revolves around creating a safe, welcoming environment; knowing what to expect and having met someone from the center before attending, can help reduce the anxiety of a new experience.